-The amplifier power switch is located on a TV jack plate in the front overhead cabinet above the driver and passenger seats.
+The amplifier power switch is located on a switch plate in the video center cabinet above the driver and passenger seats or entertainment center cabinet.

 To operate amplifier, turn on power switch.
 A red indicator light will glow while the signal amplifier is in use.